endlos99/xdt99/MANUAL.md

 *not* what you want.

 You will also need a working copy of [Python 2.x][4] installed on your computer.
-`xdt99` has been developed using Python 2.7, but other versions may work as well.
-Note, however, that compatibility with Python 3 has be postponed to a later release for now.
+`xdt99` has been developed using Python 2.7, but other versions should work as well.
+Note, however, that compatibility with Python 3 has been postponed to a later release for now.

-Both the `xas99` cross-assembler and the `xdm99` disk manager are self-contained Python programs.
-The `xvm99` volume manager depends on `xdm99`.
-Simply place the files `xas99.py`, `xdm99.py` and `xvm99.py` somewhere into your `$PATH` or where your command-line interpreter will find them.
+Both cross-assemblers and the disk manager are self-contained Python programs that may be used independently of each other.
+The volume manager depends on the disk manager and cannot be used without it.
+For installation, simply place the files `xas99.py`, `xga99.py`, `xdm99.py` and/or `xvm99.py` somewhere into your `$PATH` or where your command-line interpreter will find them.

-The `example` directory of the binary distribution contains some sample files that are referenced throughout this manual.
+The `example/` directory of the binary distribution contains some sample files that are referenced throughout this manual.